github/docs/content/rest/overview/authenticating-to-the-rest-api.md

 {% endnote %}

+### Failed login limit

 If you try to use a REST API endpoint without a token or with a token that has insufficient permissions, you will receive a `404 Not Found` or `403 Forbidden` response.
+Authenticating with invalid credentials will initially return a `401 Unauthorized` response.

+After detecting several requests with invalid credentials within a short period, the API will temporarily reject all authentication attempts for that user (including ones with valid credentials) with a `403 Forbidden` response.
+For more information, see "[AUTOTITLE](/rest/overview/rate-limits-for-the-rest-api)."

 ## Authenticating with a {% data variables.product.pat_generic %}